Red Hot Chili Peppers: 1990–1993: Blood Sugar Sex Magik, fame, and Frusciante's first departure

 In 1990, after the success of Mother's Milk, the Chili Peppers left EMI and entered a major-label bidding war.
 They signed with Warner Bros.
-Records and hired producer Rick Rubin.
-Rubin had turned the band down in 1987 because of their drug problems but felt they were now healthier and more focused.
-He would go on to produce five more of their albums.
+Records and hired Rick Rubin, a producer they had tried to hire before.
+Rubin turned the band down in 1987 because of their drug problems but he felt that they were now healthier and more focused.
+He produced several more of their albums.
 The writing process was more productive than it had been for Mother's Milk, with Kiedis saying, "[every day], there was new music for me to lyricize".
-At Rubin's suggestion, they recorded in the Mansion, a studio in a house where magician Harry Houdini once lived.
+At Rubin's suggestion, they recorded in The Mansion, a studio in a house in Laurel Canyon where magician Harry Houdini once lived.

 In September 1991, Blood Sugar Sex Magik was released.
-"Give It Away" was the first single, which went on to achieve international fame and became the band's first number-one single on the Modern Rock chart.
-The ballad "Under the Bridge" was released as a second single, and reached number two on the Billboard Hot 100 chart, the band's highest position to date.
+"Give It Away" was the first single, which achieved international fame and became the band's first number-one single on the Modern Rock chart.
+The ballad "Under the Bridge" was the second single, and reached number two on the Billboard Hot 100 chart, the band's highest position to date.
 Blood Sugar Sex Magik sold over 12 million copies.
 It was listed at number 310 on Rolling Stone's list of 500 Greatest Albums of All Time, and in 1992 it rose to number three on the US album charts, almost a year after its release.
 The album was accompanied by a documentary, Funky Monks.
-The band began their Blood Sugar Sex Magik tour, which featured Nirvana, Pearl Jam and Smashing Pumpkins, three of the era's biggest upcoming bands in alternative music, as opening acts.
+The Chili Peppers began their Blood Sugar Sex Magik tour, which featured Nirvana, Pearl Jam, and Smashing Pumpkins, three of the era's biggest upcoming bands in alternative music, as opening acts.